HackerHansen/LeKrunk-v2/README.md

 # LeKrunk-v2
 Color-based unpatchable aimbot for the game krunker.io

+## Note: Change ingame saturation setting to 1 for this to work

 ## WINDOWS ONLY.

 ## NOTE: If it doesn't work that well, increase the "color var" setting!